beslagicadin/htdocsDirExplorer/README.md

 - [Adin Bešlagić](https://github.com/beslagicadin)

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 license.

 ## Contributing
 If you'd like to contribute:
 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add feature'`).
+3. Commit your changes (`git commit -m 'Add feature: "feature name"'`).
 4. Push to the branch (`git push origin feature-name`).
 5. Create a Pull Request.